Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 Let’s get into it, starting with diet.
 Everyone likes to eat, and while you won’t be doing as much of it during a cutting diet, you need to know the hows and whys of it.

 Okay, so that was an exaggeration.
 Weight and fat loss is not all about calories, but they are the foundation of every diet.

 Calories are units of energy.
-In the fields of nutrition and exercise, calories refer to the amount of energy you get from the food you eat and the energy you expend.
-This includes the energy you expend exercising, from doing any kind of physical activity, and from… well, just from existing.
-Your muscles, your organs, and all the processes they perform cost energy.
+In nutrition and exercise, calories refer to the energy you get from the food you eat and the energy you expend.
+That includes the energy you spend exercising, doing any physical activity, and simply existing.
+Your muscles, organs, and all the processes they perform cost energy.

 When we refer to calories in daily speech, what we really mean is kilocalories, or kcal.
 Kilo = thousand, so 1 kcal = 1,000 calories.
 “Calories” is casual speak.
 We use calories for kilocalories in this article, in order to keep it simple and easy for everyone to understand.

 Most people have no problems eating too many calories, leading to fat gain over time.
 A caloric surplus is a viable strategy for your bulking phase, but it won’t cut it when it’s time to lose fat and get in shape.

 To lose weight and fat, you need to expend, or “burn,” more daily calories than you eat.
 That’s the one fact of weight and fat loss you can’t get around.
 There are no compromises.
 Every single diet that allows you to lose weight does so by creating a so-called caloric deficit.